jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 it feels almost tangible.
 Just as with electricity or water, there is a direction of flow.
 You receive reverence, it flows through you, and then you can direct it away from you.
-An arbitrary careless posture does not obstruct the current of reverence, but specific intentional postures can increase the conductance and encourage the flow.
+An arbitrary careless posture does not necessarily obstruct the current of reverence, but specific intentional postures can increase the conductance and encourage the flow.

 ## Key